JuliaLang/www.julialang.org/blog/2020/05/rr.md

 - For x86_64 with AMD Ryzen microarchitecture, it seems potentially possible, but the AMD performance counters are less accurate than those found on Intel chips.
-    It may be possible to compensate for this in software, but the in-accuracies are ill-understood.
+    It may be possible to compensate for this in software, but the inaccuracies are ill-understood.
 Help in investigation is welcome ([issue](https://github.com/mozilla/rr/issues/2034)).

 - For AArch64, ll/sc-based atomics introduce additional problems, since various